Harrisburg International Airport

-Harrisburg International Airport is a public airport in Middletown, Pennsylvania, United States, 9 mi southeast of Harrisburg.
+Harrisburg International Airport is a public airport in Lower Swatara Township, Pennsylvania, United States, 9 mi southeast of Harrisburg.
 It is owned by the Susquehanna Area Regional Airport Authority.

-The airport code MDT refers to Middletown, the town in which the airport is located.
+The airport code MDT refers to Middletown, the city name specified on the postal address of the airport.
 Planes landing at MDT from the south are often routed near Three Mile Island Nuclear Generating Station a few miles from the airport.
 The airport, frequently referred to as HIA, is the primary commercial airport in South Central Pennsylvania and is the third-busiest airport in Pennsylvania for passenger enplanements and cargo shipments behind Philadelphia International Airport and Pittsburgh International Airport.
 In terms of total yearly aircraft operations within Pennsylvania, MDT is the fifth-busiest, behind Lancaster and Lehigh Valley International, according to FAA data from 2024 and 2025.